 Learning from the past and planning for the future: Since we cover a great deal of material over a relatively short amount of time, we finish with a comprehensive reiview.
 In this session we'll go over key concepts from each session, and use your experiences throughout the program to come up with a sustainable mindfulness practice that you can continue to use once this program is over.

-My name's Greg Dorter and I'm a psychotherapist in private practice in Canada.
+I'm Greg Dorter, a psychotherapist in Canada.
 I first started practicing mindfulness and mindfulness meditation about 20 years ago, and ever since then mindfulness has been an important part of my life.
-I've been a psychotherapist for 15 years, and Mindfulness Based Cognitive Therapy and other mindfulness-based approaches are an important part of my practice.
-I developed this online MBCT/MBSR program based on clinical experience using MBCT and other mindfulness practices, as well as my personal experience using mindfulness and mindfulness meditation in my life.
+I've been a psychotherapist for 15 years, and Mindfulness Based Cognitive Therapy and other mindfulness-based approaches are a major focus of my practice.
+I developed this online MBCT/MBSR program based on my clinical experience using various mindfulness-based therapies including MBCT and MBSR with my clients, as well as my personal experience with mindfulness and mindfulness meditation.